ahamilto156/SplunkAppUpdate/README.md

 # SplunkAppUpdate
-Update application(s) to a Splunk deployer
+Update application(s) to a Splunk deployer server